Many states have filial responsibility laws that make children responsible for their parents' medical care. However, these laws are rarely enforced.

-More than half of the states have “filial responsibility” laws that make adult children responsible for their parents’ medical care, if their parents can’t pay.
+More than half of the states have "filial responsibility" laws that make adult children responsible for their parents' medical care if their parents can't pay.
 These rules do not apply when a patient qualifies for Medicare – in that case, the Medicare system pays.
-However, if a patient can’t pay for care received before qualifying for Medicare, filial responsibility laws could require the patient’s child or children to pay.
-Most filial responsibility laws take an adult child’s ability to pay into account.
+However, if a patient can't pay for care received before qualifying for Medicare, filial responsibility laws could require the patient's child or children to pay for this care.
+Most filial responsibility laws take an adult child's ability to pay into account.

 These laws are generally designed to minimize the parent's burden on the state's welfare system.
 Most allow any long-term care providers to sue family members for payment, but others make failing to care for a parent a criminal offense.

 Most states that have filial responsibility laws don't enforce them.
 Here's why: Most elders who can't pay for care receive federal assistance through Medicaid, and federal law specifically prohibits going after adult children.
 Also, most folks who need help paying for nursing home care qualify for Medicaid and it's unusual for someone to rack up a large bill before qualifying.
 So, because there is so little opportunity to apply filial responsibility laws, they very rarely affect families.

 In most states, for a child to be held accountable for a parent's bill, all of these things would have to be true: